egohommeli12345/user_management_fullstack/README.md

 * GET /users (retrieves all users from the server)
 * GET /help (retrieves a string which shows what info is needed for a new user)
 * POST /addUser (adds a new user do DB based on the info in request body)
-* POST /login (checks the DB for credentials included in request body and responses with userID if correct)
+* POST /login (checks the DB for credentials included in request body and responses with userID & 200 if correct, otherwise 401)

-## Upcoming:
+## To/Do:
 ### BACKEND
 * Authentication with JWT
+* /deleteUser endpoint for deleting specified user from the database

 ### FRONTEND
-* Completing register form
+* Completing register form visually
-* Fixing user management page list rendering too far down
+* Adding fetch POST for /addUser endpoint
+* Adding fetch POST for /deleteUser endpoint
+* Password reset and register button functionality